Performance Management & Job Grading

 Read more about the Patterson Grading System

-Job grading and salary benchmarking according to objective criteria further promotes the principle of equal pay for equal work.
+Job grading and salary benchmarks according to objective criteria further promotes the principle of equal pay for equal work.

 In addition, it enhances other policies such as efficient salary administration, defined and structured career-path development, and more aligned performance management and staff training initiatives.